Tom Cherones: Television career

-Cherones also worked on Welcome Back Kotter, Caroline in the City, Annie McGuire, and Ellen.
-Within Seinfeld, he appears in a cameo as the fictional director in "The Pilot".

-In 2003, he was inducted into the Alabama Stage and Screen Hall of Fame.
+In 2003, Cherones was inducted into the Alabama Stage and Screen Hall of Fame.
 He was also inducted into the University of Alabama College of Communication and Information Sciences Hall of Fame in 2001.

 Later life

-From 2002 to 2014, Cherones taught a film production course at the University of Alabama in Tuscaloosa, where he had earned a Master's degree in 1976.
+From 2002 to 2014, Cherones taught a film production course at the University of Alabama in Tuscaloosa, where he had earned a master's degree in 1976.
 In 2012, Cherones published his first novel, The Hardly Boys, a parody of the old Hardy Boys books.

 Personal life

 Cherones has two children, Susan and Scott, from his first marriage.
 He moved to Hollywood in 1975 with his second wife, Joyce Keener, who died in 2006.

 Cherones is married to photographer Carol E. Richards.
-They divide their time between Florence, Oregon; Taos, New Mexico; and Los Angeles, California.
+They divide their time between Florence, Oregon, and Taos, New Mexico.